livsmorgan/welovesnakes/README.md

 ##### Run
 The snake is able to move through this run method and a timer is what actually invokes the movement of the snake.
 However, the changes in directions for the snake are induced by switch-case statements. <br>
 <img width="500" alt="Screen Shot 2022-05-31 at 11 59 03 PM" src="https://user-images.githubusercontent.com/89156607/171346092-0f53dd8b-6713-4bb4-b738-702731ef7c4b.png"> <br>
-Using switch-case statements with the key codes give the user the opoortunites to change the direction of the snkae through either the arrow keys or the wasd keys. <br>
+Using switch-case statements with the key codes give the user the opportunities to change the direction of the snake through either the arrow keys or the wasd keys. <br>
 <img width="500" alt="Screen Shot 2022-05-31 at 10 58 50 PM" src="https://user-images.githubusercontent.com/89156607/171345791-33a7fda3-5920-4777-af0a-75cb6807735a.png"> <br>
 ##### Collision
 ###### Collision Between Snake and Food
-When the snake collids with the food, then the snake's body length increases by 1 and the score increass by 1 as well.
-As soon as the snake collids, the food is randomzied to another location on the 2 1d array boards. <br>
+When the snake collides with the food, then the snake's body length increases by 1 and the score increases by 1 as well.
+As soon as the snake collides, the food is randomized to another location on the 2 1d array boards. <br>
 <img width="500" alt="Screen Shot 2022-05-31 at 11 58 12 PM" src="https://user-images.githubusercontent.com/89156607/171345959-4b057c74-679c-43e2-87d3-672e9883b9cd.png"> <br>
 ###### Collision of Snake to End Game
 When the snake's head collides with the walls of the board(top, bottom,left, or right), then the game immediately ends and the playing boolean variable becomes false.
 The same goes for when the snake's head collides with any part of it's body, the game immediately ends. <br>
 <img width="500" alt="Screen Shot 2022-05-31 at 11 58 02 PM" src="https://user-images.githubusercontent.com/89156607/171345938-3af11ece-bd46-42e4-9d8d-270ab18521b0.png"> <br>
 ##### Needed Actions
-When the game begins playing, certain method actions are immediately needed for the ensurance of a working game.
-The checks for collison between the snake and the food, the checks for collision between the boundaries and the body itself, and the running of the snake all need to be working hence the action events.  <br>
+When the game begins playing, certain method actions are immediately needed for the insurance of a working game.
+The checks for collision between the snake and the food, the checks for collision between the boundaries and the body itself, and the running of the snake all need to be working hence the action events.  <br>
 <img width="300" alt="Screen Shot 2022-05-31 at 10 57 04 PM" src="https://user-images.githubusercontent.com/89156607/171345840-aa176603-c91e-4616-a2f2-353e3432f0c8.png"> <br>
 ### Acknowledgements
 The snake and the food were created by Chhaya Maurya and Liv Morgan.
 The Snake Game was coded by Chhaya Maurya and Liv Morgan.
 This game was inspired by the Google Snake Game. <br>